Shagshag/prestashop-documentation/SpecificPriceRuleCore.md

 * Visibility: **public**
 * This method is **static**.
-* This method is defined in classes\SpecificPriceRule.php line 97
+* This method is defined in [classes/SpecificPriceRule.php line 97](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/SpecificPriceRule.php#97)